Professor Jenny Harding researches and teaches cultural theory, media theory, research methods and oral history.

 Jenny researches and teaches cultural theory, media theory, research methods and oral history.
 She has written about emotions, gender and sexuality and has been involved in a number of community-based oral history projects.
 She is a member of the editorial board of the Oral History Journal and a trustee of The Oral History Society.

-Jenny is the Course Leader for the Media and Communications MA and Module Convenor for SM5013 Media and Communities, SM5065 Cultural and Creative Industries and SM5068 Researching Media Audiences on the Media and Communications BSc.
+Jenny is the Module Convenor for SM5013 Media and Communities, SM5065 Cultural and Creative Industries and SM5068 Researching Media Audiences on the Media and Communications BSc.

 She supervises PhD students working on theories of gender, media and emotion, and using oral history, and is also one of the co-organisers of the annual Spring School in Oral History, jointly convened by the Institute for Historical Research and the Oral History Society.